-A review of the terms of reference of all the committees was concluded in 2020.
+The terms of reference of all the committees are regularly reviewed.
 The terms of reference of all the committees and the job descriptions of the officers of the Society are available on the Society's website.
-As a result of this review the responsibilities of the With Profits Committee were taken over directly by the Committee of Management and the With Profits Committee was disbanded.

-Corporate Governance Report for the Year Ended 31 December 2020 (continued)
+Corporate Governance Report for the Year Ended 31 December 2021 (continued)